realm-project/dcm/README.md

 ### Complex event graphs

+Most components in an event graph (bus, relay, recorder, etc) support filtering and transforming events.

 There are some situations where having more than one event bus (per machine) is desirable.
-In these cases, busses can be connected together using Relays.
-A relay forwards events from a source (optionally a bus) to a target event receiver (a bus, another relay, a recorder, etc)
+A Relay can pass events from a source to a target, such as one bus to another.
+Filtering and transforming allows a relay to be more selective in determing which events to pass on and what form those passed-on events should take.

 ![Relay Layout](documentation/images/layout-relay.png)

-Most components in an event graph (bus, relay, recorder, etc) support filtering and transforming events.
-A relay can be configured to only pass specific events from one bus to the other.

 Command Driven Devices (High-Level API)